6 Risks of Selling Your Home Privately

 How Does Selling Your House Privately Work?

-Selling your home privately in Ontario is not a simple undertaking.
+Selling your own house privately in Ontario is not a simple undertaking.
 Regardless of how much a property is worth, it requires a huge time commitment.
-You’ll be responsible for ensuring that you research other home listings and set yours at a fair price, not to mention negotiating with prospective buyers and buyer agents.
+You’ll be responsible for ensuring that you research other home for sale listings and set yours at a fair selling price, not to mention negotiating with prospective buyers and buyer agents.

 In the end, while you might save money on real estate agent commissions by selling your house privately, you might have ended up spending far more (in money, time, and effort) on the sale process, including staging your home, conducting open houses, negotiating over price, and much, much more.